mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

-The example above creates a horizontal :class:`~ezdxf.entities.Dimension` entity, the default dimension style ``'EZDXF'`` is defined as 1 drawing unit is 1m in reality, drawing scale 1:100 and the length factor is 100, which creates a measurement text in cm.
+The example above creates a horizontal :class:`~ezdxf.entities.Dimension` entity, the default dimension style ``'EZDXF'`` and is defined as 1 drawing unit is 1m in reality, the drawing scale 1:100 and the length factor is 100, which creates a measurement text in cm.

-The `base` point defines the dimension line, `ezdxf` accepts any point on the dimension line, the point `p1` defines the start point of the first extension line, which also defines the first measurement point and the point `p2` defines the start point of the second extension line, which also defines the second measurement point.
+The `base` point defines the location of the dimension line, `ezdxf` accepts any point on the dimension line, the point `p1` defines the start point of the first extension line, which also defines the first measurement point and the point `p2` defines the start point of the second extension line, which also defines the second measurement point.

 The return value `dim` is **not** a dimension entity, instead a :class:`~ezdxf.entities.DimStyleOverride` object is returned, the dimension entity is stored as `dim.dimension`.